Cycle Time

 Ignore Pull Requests

-1. Exclude them from the list by selecting any number of PRs that you want ignored and then click on Exclude Selected Pull Requests from Metrics.
+1. Exclude PRs from the list by selecting one or more PRs and then clicking Exclude Selected Pull Requests from Metrics.

-To add the PRs back to the calculation select them from the list and click on Include Selected Pull Requests in Metrics.
+To re-include PRs in the calculation, select them from the list and click Include Selected Pull Requests in Metrics.

-1. By clicking on More to open the modal, you will have the option to Ignore the Pull Request by clicking on the three-dot menu in the Risk section.
+2. Clicking "More" to open the modal provides the option to Ignore the Pull Request by clicking the three-dot menu within the Risk section.